Here are my general rules of safety as well as some specific recommendations if you will be engaging in solo paddling.

 Paddle with a Partner

-It is generally going to be safer paddling with a partner than solo.
-If something goes wrong you have someone there that can either offer help or call for help.
+Generally, it is safer paddling with a partner than solo.
+If something goes wrong, you have someone there who can either directly help or call for help.
 But there are no absolutes, and a paddling partner could also pose a risk to you if they are unsafe or if the two of you (or a group of you) collectively elect to make (a) bad decision(s).
 This phenomenon is known as groupthink.

 If I am feeling unsure of the conditions that I will be paddling in I will go with a partner.
 However, in familiar or comfortable environments I will paddle solo for the reasons described in the articles above.